“Judy Garland was the best subject in Hollywood.” – Hypnotist Ormond McGill

-Photo: Undated pic of Judy and Vincente taken around this time, possible while they were in New York.
+Photo: Undated pic of Judy and Vincente taken around this time, possibly while they were in New York.

 July 6, 1946: The christening of Judy and Vincente Minnelli’s daughter, Liza Minnelli, made the news.
 The christening took place the day before with Liza being christened by Reverend J. Herbert Smith while the proud parents, Godmother Kay Thompson and her husband Bill Spier, Judy’s sister Virginia Thompson, and others looked on.

-Afterwards photos were taken of Judy and Vincente with Liza, which were then used in various news stories.
+Afterward, photos were taken of Judy and Vincente with Liza, which were used in various news stories.

 July 6, 1948: The last day of a rare five days off for Judy from her work on both The Barkley’s of Broadway and Words and Music.

-Photo: Snaphot of Judy on the town in 1948.
+Photo: Snapshot of Judy on the town in 1948.